QuentinRa/blog.quentinra.dev/info/java/beginner/exceptions.md

 * **runtime exceptions**: you made a mistake, you can patch it

-For example, opening a file is a **verified exceptions** since you can't patch the fact that some file can't be opened/created/...
+For example, opening a file is a **verified exceptions** since you can't patch the fact that a file can't be opened/created/...

 A **runtime exceptions** would be a NullPointerException meaning that you tried to use a variable having ``null`` for value.
 That's something